 The Cavalry had a name for themselves over there, and you can tell there’s moments when he’s uncomfortable with what is happening.
 VC hiding in a group of civilians?
 The gunner takes them all out.
 Uprooting villagers from one location that generations have lived there and moved to somewhere totally new.

 He also gains, and talks about his appreciation of the way of life of some villagers, spotting a waterwheel made entirely from local vegetation, and the different materials they used in their day to day life.
 Discussing local civilians, how they didn’t know who was VC and who wasn’t, and the massive failings in the US plans is all very telling, and it’s easy to see how things could go so wrong so very quickly.

 Landing in what he calls hot LZs (under fire from the VC), he sees friends and fellow pilots shot and killed, has near misses, and starts to feel the futility of the conflict.
 While the papers and press at home were telling the world they were winning, he is never so sure, as no one on the ground (or in the air) can tell.

-I don’t want to talk about the ins and outs of the novel in any detail – well I do, but I also want people to read it – but it is an absolutely stunning novel.
+I don’t want to talk about the ins and outs of it in any detail – well I do, but I also want people to read it – but it is absolutely stunning.
 It’s the only thing I’ve read in a year or so that has made me read every day – yes Mike, every day.

-I can honestly say that it’s a brilliant novel, and the human side of it is refreshing to read and I do recommend it to anyone with even the vaguest interest in military novels.
+I can honestly say that it’s brilliant, and the human side of it is refreshing to read and I do recommend it to anyone with even the vaguest interest in military memoirs.